 A student who chooses to apply early decision demonstrates their commitment to Grinnell.
 In return, Grinnell shows its commitment to domestic students who are admitted early decision with the Grinnell Choice Scholarship.
 This is a $10,000 annual award, renewable for a total of eight semesters.
 Domestic students who are admitted early decision are guaranteed this minimum scholarship award of $10,000.
 (Note: two exceptions are explained below.)
-Select students will receive an additional Founder's Scholarship ranging from $2,000–$15,000, for total scholarships of $12,000–$25,000.
+Select students will receive a Founder’s Scholarship in addition to the Grinnell Choice.

 Students from Iowa are eligible for a minimum of $12,000 in scholarship upon admission.
 This scholarship for Iowa students is awarded in place of the Grinnell Choice Scholarship.

 Students eligible for staff, ACM, or GLCA tuition remission are not eligible for the Grinnell Choice Scholarship.